ariafatah0711/ariafatah0711/README.md

   </a>
 </p>

 I am a 17-year-old Front End Developer currently attending SMK Harapan Bangsa.
-I've been actively learning in the world of web development since January 2023.
-I have a good understanding of various programming languages, such as HTML, CSS, JavaScript, Python, and more.
+I have been actively learning in the world of web development since January 2023.
+In addition to a strong understanding of various programming languages like HTML, CSS, JavaScript, and Python, I also have knowledge of networking and other skills.

 <p align="center"> <a href="#">
   <img alt="html5" src="https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white" />